-- Legal qualifications and an NSW recognised Practicing Certificate with a minimum of 2 years’ experience in Criminal Law.
+- Legal qualifications and a NSW Practicing Certificate with a minimum of 2 years’ experience in Criminal Law.

 - In-depth knowledge of the Criminal Law, including practice and procedure.

-- Proven capacity to provide a strong advocacy role in leading the District Court and Committal Practices, along with the Local Court/Children’s Court practice.
+- Proven capacity to provide a strong advocacy role in leading the District Court and Committal Practices, along with the LC/CC practice.

 - Demonstrated management, supervisory and mentoring skills of a multidisciplinary team of staff.

 - Capacity to provide high quality legal representation and advice to Aboriginal people and deal with any complaints by clients and/or family members.

 - Excellent written and verbal communication skills and time management skills.

 - Ability to meet deadlines, work without supervision and manage a diverse workload.

 Please submit the completed application package to Curtis Penning, Acting Deputy Principal Solictor (Regional) at email@example.com

 - If you have any enquiries or would like to discuss the role, please contact Ann Pitkeathly, Recruitment Manager at [email protected]